ssmythe/vasl-setup/README.md

 **Currently, the Enhanced Scenarios have been saved with VASL 6.2.2, so if you use a later version of VASL, you'll get a warning message about needing to convert the scenarios to the newer version**

-1. Run TextEdit (Launchpad > Other > TextEdit)
+1. Run gedit (Activities > Show Applications > gedit)
-2. Choose the "File > Open..." menu option
+2. Click the "Open..." button
 3. Navigate to your Downloads folder
 4. Click on the "vasl_setup.sh" file
 5. Click the "Open" button
 6. If you like, update the value for ASLROOT to wherever you want to setup the ASL files
 7. If you like, update the value for VASLVERSION to the 3 digit version (important, don't use periods in the version number) of VASL you want to download (e.g. "630")
-8. Choose the "File > Save" menu option
+8. Click "Save" button
-9. Close TextEdit
+9. Close gedit

 ### Run the script